midsandhighs/jira-to-omnifocus/readme.md

 - Only projects listed in the `.jira-to-omnifocus.yml` file will be retrieved.
     - A synced project must exist in OmniFocus before running the script
-    - OmniFocus project names should start with the Jira project key (e.g. PROJ)
+    - OmniFocus project names should start with the Jira project key followed by a hyphen (e.g. "PROJ - ")
 - Only issues associated with the currently logged in Jira user will be retrieved.
 - If an OmniFocus task cannot be found that starts with the current Jira issue key (e.g. PROJ-1), then a new task is created within OmniFocus for the current project.